Personalised number plates in the UK - a brief history

 Why did we start using registration numbers for our vehicles?

 The British government decided over one hundred years ago that the fledgling motorised car industry would need to be regulated.

 The “Motor Car Act 1903″ introduced number plates, and raised the UK’s speed limit to a scary 20mph!

 As part of this new legislation it was decreed that each motor vehicle would need its own identity.
 Consequently, all vehicles registered in the UK must have unique registration numbers and so number plates were born.

-Terms such as Cherished, Private plates, Personal & Personalised plates, number plates and registrations are used almost interchangeably.
-However these are generic and don’t relate to particular styles, formats or periods!
+Terms such as cherished, private plates, personal & personalised plates, number plates and registrations are used almost interchangeably.
+However these are generic and don’t relate to particular styles, formats or time periods.

-Changes to formats were made for different reasons; the most common being simply that the possible sequences in a particular style had been used up requiring a new format – much like the seemingly frequent changes to London phone numbers!
-To buy a personalised number plate of your own try the easy search on our homepage here.
+Changes to formats were made for different reasons; the most common being simply that all possible sequences in a particular style had been used up requiring a new format – much like the seemingly frequent changes to London phone numbers!
+To buy a personalised number plate of your own, try the smart search at the top of this page.